 Strategy can only positively impact an organization when it is also reproduced from the bottom-up

-Second, acknowledging strategy as practice makes it possible to construe strategic decisions in light of this interwovenness.
+Acknowledging "Strategy as Practice" makes it possible to construe strategic decisions in light of this interwovenness.
 Hence it becomes possible to permeate change and success through dynamic practices and processes laid out to target multiple levels, groups, and considerations.
 However, it also means acknowledging that strategy does not travel from the top-down solely from individuals in managerial positions to employees.
 Rather, it involves a considerable amount of maintenance and reproduction from the bottom-up and within organizational relations, which help stabilize firms and yield sustainable outcomes (Jarzabkowski, 2005).

 Too much structure can over-determine practice and thus make an organization rigid and inflexible

-Structuration theory is practice-based.
-In organisations, practice determines outcome.
+Structuration theory is practice-based: in organizations, practice determines outcome

-Structuration Theory can be applied by practitioners as mental model in many different areas such as change management and leadership
+Structuration Theory can be applied as a mental model in different areas including change management and leadership

-Structuration theory informs as also about thresholds of change momentum and speed.
+Structuration theory also informs us about thresholds of change momentum and speed.
 Structures facilitate and enable practice.
-The higher the change momentum the more pressure is put on established structures to change them instead of simply reproducing them.
-Effectively managing change requires you to reflect on how much change momentum is required to develop your organization into the desired direction.
-Of course, less change momentum and thus less pressure to change structures has a stabilizing effect on your organization.
-However, when your organization is in Harm's way decisive actions are needed and established structures have to be questioned and new ones established and embedded in organizational practices.
+The higher the change momentum, the more pressure is put on established structures to change them instead of to simply reproduce them.
+In practice, effectively managing change requires reflection on how much change momentum is required to develop an organization into the desired direction.
+Of course, less change momentum - and thus less pressure to change structures - has a stabilizing effect on an organization.
+However, if an organization is truly in jeopardy for any reason, decisive actions are needed, established structures have to be questioned, and new structures must established and embedded in organizational practices.

 Barley, S. R. (1986).
 Technology as an Occasion for Structuring: Evidence from Observations of CT Scanners and the Social Order of Radiology Departments.
 Administrative Science Quarterly, 31 (1): 78-108.